fredrikaverpil/neotest-golang/README.md

 You can set the optional neotest-go `go_test_args` to control the number of test binaries and number of tests to run in parallel using the `-p` and `-parallel` flags, respectively.
-Execute `go help test` for more information on this and perhaps have a look at
+Execute `go help test` and `go help testflag` for more information on this and perhaps have a look at
 [my own configuration](https://github.com/fredrikaverpil/dotfiles/blob/main/nvim-fredrik/lua/lang/go.lua)
 for inspiration.